SansGuidon/bookmarks/README.md

 * [Thingiverse](https://www.thingiverse.com/) - sharing of user-created digital design files to be used for 3D printers, laser cutters, milling machines and many other technologies.
 * [yeggi](https://www.yeggi.com/) - Search Engine for 3D printable Models
 * [Cults](https://cults3d.com/en) - Find out the best paid and free 3D models of 3D printing.
 Share in open source or sell your 3D print files.
+* [The 512KB Club](https://512kb.club/) - The 512KB Club | The internet has become a bloated mess.
+Massive JavaScript libraries, countless client-side queries and overly complex frontend frameworks are par for the course these days. [...]
+But we can make a difference - all it takes is some optimisation. [...]
+The 512KB Club is a collection of performance-focused web pages from across the Internet. **GitHub repository** [kevquirk/512kb.club](https://github.com/kevquirk/512kb.club)

 # Art :art:
 > News